 The North-East Storage Exchange (NESE) is a storage collaboration led by Harvard and Boston University (https://nese.mghpcc.org) funded by NSF hosted at the MGHPCC.
-URI researchers have access to this facility for their data backup and tape archival needs via the InCommon Federation.
+URI researchers have access to this facility for their data backup and tape archival needs via UNITY.